Return to Training Home

-This course is directed at 12 practitioners actively involved in funding, supporting, developing, implementing, and/or managing digital preservation repositories and interested in the assessment of digital repositories.
+This course is aimed for 10 practitioners actively involved in funding, supporting, developing, implementing, and/or managing digital preservation repositories and interested in the assessment of digital repositories.
 The course will also be of value to auditors and risk managers from archives, libraries and museums sector, as well as other institutions such as data archives, government departments, legal and commercial sectors.

-For an individual pilot test audit , participants are invited to bring along documentation on a digital preservation repository they are managing or of which they have sound knowledge.
+For the individual pilot test audit , participants are invited to bring along documentation on a digital preservation repository they are managing or of which they have sound knowledge.

 A mixture of lectures and practical activities will be offered with the main focus on hands-on group training.
 Online support and tutorials will be provided subsequent to the course.

 The DRAMBORA auditors training course will be conducted as a small scale, fairly intimate event, since it requires a higher concentration of practical activities and therefore benefits from a smaller number of participants.

 Participants will be provided with access to online course materials relating to the topics that will be discussed both prior to and following the training event.